typedb/typedb-docs/09-schema/03-rules.md

   };
 ```

 Each hashed line corresponds to a single Graql statement.
-In Graql, the "when" part of the rule is required to be a conjunctive pattern, whereas the "then" should be atomic - each rule can derive a complete new fact.
+In Graql, the "when" part of the rule is required to be a conjunctive pattern, whereas the "then" should describe a single `has` or `relation`.
 If your use case requires a rule with a disjunction ("or") in the `when` part, notice that several rules with the same conclusion can be easily created to achieve the same behaviour.

 Let us have a look at an example.
 We want to express the fact that two given people are siblings.
 As we all know, for two people to be siblings, we need the following facts to be true:
 - they share the same mother